MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Before starting the investigation, make sure you have detailed information on the applications that you suspect to be compromised by the malicious attack.

-- To leverage Identity protection signals, the tenant must be licensed for Azure AD Premium P2.
+- To leverage Identity protection signals, the tenant must be licensed for Azure Active Directory (Azure AD) Premium P2.
   - Understanding of the [Identity Protection risk concepts](/azure/active-directory/identity-protection/concept-identity-protection-risks)
   - Understanding of the [Identity protection investigation concepts](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk)